nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 * Preaching Mode (Silver and up)
 * Print Library Catalog (Gold and up)

 If you want to write sermons or use preaching mode in Logos, you need at least the Silver package or above.
-Additionally, the new Print Library Catalog feature in Logos 10 requires Gold and up.
-If those are not features you will use, you can rest easy knowing the best features are in any Logos package.
+Additionally, the new Print Library Catalog feature in Logos 10 requires at least Gold.
+If those are not features you will use, you can rest easy knowing the best features are included in any Logos package.
 You can explore all Logos features [here](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/features).

 ## Which Base Package Should You Buy?